Spinach and Tofu Soup

 If you’ve been around here a while, you may know that most of my favorite foods include the word “cream”.
 As in:

 Even my healthy fruit salad gets a cream put on top of it!

 As a child, my favorite foods were pudding, ice cream, and sour cream.
 Who am I kidding?
 These are still my favorite foods.
 I’ve just learned how to make them a bit healthier.

 So, anyway, I was really surprised at how much I liked this Spinach Soup.
 No cream.
 No blender.
 Just a simple soup that is surprisingly satisfying.

 About Cooking Garbanzo Beans

-In this soup, I like using garbanzos that I’ve cooked in my crock-pot.
+In this soup, I like using garbanzos that I’ve cooked in a crock-pot or Instant Pot.
 Canned garbanzos are sometimes not very tender, but the soft, richly-flavored, slow-cooked garbanzos go so well in this soup.